“I Spy” More Changes in Payments, More Need For Security

 Evidently, hackers are simply “buying stolen consumer identities, complete with credit card info, and loading that into Apple Pay.
 This allows them to create a fake digital credit card without going through the hassle of printing it out on plastic to use in stores.”

 According to the article, the crux is that “banks aren’t taking all the necessary measures to ensure the actual credit card owner is the one using the credit card on Apple Pay.
 (But) banks have the choice to authenticate Apple Pay cards with a two-factor code sent to the owner’s phone number.”

 The Role of Two-Step Authentication

 And of course, two-step authentication will become increasingly prevalent as EMV cards are introduced to America.

 All of it speaks to the one “constant” being an ongoing need for security, no matter how your customers are paying.

-Limits can be set for amounts charged in single transactions, over specified periods of time.
-Such limits can be applied to specific credit card numbers, and/or IP addresses.
+You can establish limits for the amounts charged in individual transactions during defined time frames.
+These restrictions may be imposed on particular credit card numbers and/or IP addresses.
 All of this helps reduce the number of chargebacks.